I'll call it for 25, but you just put it in there right after number 24.

 Yeah, I'm glad that you called.

-I think that that's a uh that that's an interesting take on the whole reaction to letting all the illegals in New York State get driver's license, because you're right.
+I think that that's an interesting take on the whole reaction to letting all the illegals in New York State get driver's license because you're right, especially in New York being a port of entry from across the pond from Europe and Asia and the Middle East.

-Who knows how many potential terrorists are floating in the country and hanging around sleeper cells and uh that sort of thing.
+Who knows how many potential terrorists are floating in the country and hanging around sleeper cells and that sort of thing.

-Please do not forget what this is all about.
+Just don't forget, please do not forget what this is all about.

 When they say it's for the children, it's about them.

-The S chip program, that was not about the kids.
+The S-CHIP program, that was not about the kids.

 It's about them.